-7.4 Website Updates
+7.4 Access to Information

-A comprehensive summary of historic heritage monitoring results will be made publicly available at the Wilpinjong Coal Mine and on its website and will be updated every three months.
+A comprehensive summary of historic heritage monitoring results will be made publicly available at the Mine and on its website and will be updated every three months.

 WCPL will also ensure that any information relevant to historic heritage management is uploaded to the website (and kept up to date).
 This includes: